A shaving soap may be the secret to luxurious shaves that men look for.

-It comes in a “Classic Barber” scent that’s not too overpowering but if you’re into timeless scents this is a good option.
+It comes in a “Classic Barber” scent that’s not too overpowering, but if you’re into timeless fragrances, this is a good option.

 - Scent not too overpowering

-- Easy to lather and provides good moisturizing properties thanks to the Shea and mango butter
+- Easy to lather and provides excellent moisturizing properties thanks to the shea and mango butter

 - Natural ingredient list

-Barrister & Mann is yet another astrisan soap maker based in the USA.
-Its tallow-based soap but it won’t have any issues with hard water according to the Sharpologist.
+Barrister & Mann is yet another artisan soap maker based in the USA.
+Its tallow-based soap, but it won’t have any issues with hard water, according to the Sharpologist.

-Scent is a combination of aquatic, sandalwood, bergamont and jasmine fragrance.
-Nick Shaves describe this to be “masculine and fresh”.
+The scent is a combination of aquatic, sandalwood, bergamot, and jasmine fragrance.
+Nick Shaves describe this to be “masculine and fresh.”